srlopez/test/README.md

 ### Solution ###

-Nobody knows

-There is a question about bind props.
-I really need to know whats is wrong
+The question was that rowID is a string not a number, then you have to parseInt before dispatch thge action!